One of the best ways to ensure you stand out when applying for a graduate role post-uni is to have international work experience.

 Why is international conservation work important?

 What is it about global conservation work that makes it vital?
-Well, from a personal point of view it can help you learn and develop key skills that can give you the foundation you need to thrive in your future career.
+From a personal point of view it can help you learn and develop key skills that can give you the foundation you need to thrive in your future career.

-From an ecological and environmental standpoint you can take an active role in many important projects that benefit not only local communities, but also in many ways the global ecosystem – like limiting the impact of deforestation, helping societies access clean water supplies and protecting vulnerable rainforests.
+From an ecological and environmental standpoint you can take an active role in many important projects that benefit not only local communities, but also the global ecosystem – like limiting the impact of deforestation, helping societies access clean water supplies and protecting vulnerable rainforests.